Bible Stories for the Young

 Do you remember Jeremiah and how when he was a boy, God told him he was not too young to obey?

 Jeremiah tried and tried to help other people change their attitudes and learn to obey God too.
-Jeremiah cried and cried out to the people to obey.
+Jeremiah cried and cried out to the people to change.

 He warned them that if they didn’t obey, God would have to discipline them.